Matocolotoe/Skript-1.8/tutorials/english/Updates.md

 Most valued items now have aliases.
 However, if yours doesn't have one, use the [damaged item expression](https://skriptlang.github.io/Skript/expressions.html#ExprDamagedItem).

 ### Loading time

-The problem with scripts taking a long time to load is a known issue, especially if you are using items with long and explicit (i.e. without list variables) lores.
+The problem of scripts taking a long time to load is a known issue which was introduced in Skript v2.3.
+It happens especially if you are using items with long and explicit (i.e. without list variables) lores.